-As well as the four main areas above there are several other structural issues that needed addressing including improving the electric supply, restoring the chimney above the conservatory, replacing the sewage system and moving the bar.
+As well as the four main areas above, there are several other structural issues that need addressing including improving the electric supply, restoring the chimney above the conservatory, replacing the sewage system and moving the bar.

 A project team that included a Planning Consultant, an Architect, a Quantity Surveyor plus a team from HF Holidays has progressed the project.
-We have also engaged a local building firm to help us bring the scheme alive.
+We have also engaged a local building firm to help us bring the scheme to life.
 As part of Phase 1, our existing conservatory has already been dismantled.
-During this time, our guests will be able to make full use of our selection of board games, magazines and a cosy fireplace in our lounge as well as our well stocked bar.
+During this time, our guests will be able to make full use of our selection of board games, magazines and a cosy fireplace in our lounge as well as our well-stocked bar.

-Once all completed, we will have added three new buildings to the Derwent Bank site plus a number of smaller improvements throughout the site.
+Once all completed, we will have added three new buildings to Derwent Bank plus a number of smaller improvements throughout the site.

 The Garden rooms replace the chalets that were located to the side of the main house.
 The new building will contain eight bedrooms compared to the five rooms in the chalet block.